thebtlgfish/thebtlgfish/README.md

-Hello Everybody, I am Andrew Okun otherwise known as Andok Or Bootlegg Fish.
-I Love Computers And I Am Currently Interested In Computer Science.
-I Am Currently Learning Python.
+Hello Everyone!
+My Name Is Andrew And I Am A Aspiring Python Developer.
+Make Sure To Check Out My Projects!